In Remembrance Of Humpty Dumpty

 Corporations already are as highly leveraged as they have been in recent history.
 And a regular practice during the last decade was to assume this additional debt in order to repurchase more shares.

-The fact that corporations have been the marginal buyer of stocks for more than a decade is all fine and dandy until of course the day comes when they can no longer maintain these buybacks.
+The fact that corporations have been the marginal buyer of stocks for more than a decade is all fine and dandy until of course, the day comes when they can no longer maintain these buybacks.
 This typically happens when the economy falls into recession.

 Why?
 Several reasons.
 First, corporations are generating less in earnings, which means less money left over for share repurchases.
 Second, recessions also come with a greater degree of operational uncertainty, which means that corporations become more inclined to increase cash stockpiles to maintain financial flexibility instead of deploying cash to repurchase shares.
 Lastly and perhaps most importantly, credit quality and solvency risk increasingly come under scrutiny and pressure during recessions.
 For example, if you are a company like Boeing (NYSE:BA) or Hilton (NYSE:HLT) that's suddenly drawing down your credit line to survive what you are anticipating to be a difficult stretch, you're most likely thinking more about survival than buying back shares.